onaio/onadata/README.rst

 .. code-block:: sh

-    $ sudo cp ~/src/formhub-app/formhub/extras/celeryd/etc/init.d/celeryd /etc/init.d/celeryd
+    $ sudo cp ~/src/onadata-app/onadata/extras/celeryd/etc/init.d/celeryd /etc/init.d/celeryd
-    $ sudo cp ~/src/formhub-app/formhub/extras/celeryd/etc/default/celeryd /etc/default/celeryd
+    $ sudo cp ~/src/onadata-app/onadata/extras/celeryd/etc/default/celeryd /etc/default/celeryd

-Open /etc/default/celeryd and update the path to your formhub install directory, if you directory structure is identical to what is described above, you only need to update your username.
+Open /etc/default/celeryd and update the path to your onadata install directory, if you directory structure is identical to what is described above, you only need to update your username.

 Start the celery daemon